Vairagyam

 Vairagyam is a 1987 Indian Tamil-language film directed by K. Vijayan and produced by K. Balaji.
 The film stars Sowcar Janaki, Prabhu and Radha.
 It was released on 15 August 1987.
-The film was a remake of Telugu film Anasuyamma Gari Alludu.

 Plot

-Annapoorni is a wealthy, arrogant woman and her haughty daughter is Radha.
-Muthuaiyan is the cunning cousin brother of Annapoorni and wants to usurp her wealth.
-Once, Radha squabbles with a mechanic, Raja, which leads to wrangling with Annapoorni, and she is let down.
-Later, with the guidance of her henpeck father, Radha realizes and falls for Raja.
-After a few comic incidents, Raja learns through his mother, Rajeswari, that Annapoorni is his maternal aunt, i.e., his father's sister, Srikanth.
-In the past, the direful Muthaiyan turns Srikanth into a dissident, whom Parvati reforms, and he aids her.
-Here, Muthaiyan plots by sullying Parvati's chastity and driving Srikanth to suicide.
+The film depicts Annapoorni as a wealthy, arrogant woman and her haughty daughter Radha.
+Muthuaiyan is the cunning cousin of Annapoorni and wants to usurp her wealth.
+Radha squabbles with a mechanic, Raja, which leads to wrangling with Annapoorni, and she is let down.
+Later, with the guidance of her henpecked father, Radha falls for Raja.
+After comic incidents, Raja learns through his mother, Rajeswari, that Annapoorni is his maternal aunt, i.e., his father's sister, Srikanth.
+In the past, the direful Muthaiyan turned Srikanth into a dissident, whom Parvati reforms, and he aids her.

+Muthaiyan plots by sullying Parvati's chastity and driving Srikanth to suicide.
 Listening to it, Raja pledges to prove his legitimacy.
-Aware of her daughter's love, Annapoorni fixes a prosperous alliance in tandem.
+Aware of her daughter's love, Annapoorni fixes a prosperous alliance.
 Raja breaks it up and takes Radha along with him.
 Annapoorni makes various attempts to retrieve her but fails.
-Now, Raja mocks & teases his aunt.
+Raja mocks and teases his aunt.
 Meanwhile Muthaiyan backstabs Annapoorni, and she is apprehended.
 At last, Raja rescues her and ceases Muthaiyan.
-The film ends with the marriage of Raja & Radha.
+The film ends with the marriage of Raja and Radha.